-Some of the best restaurants in the UK can be found in North Cornwall – and a blowout evening or two is a real bonus for many who stay with Raintree!
+Dining out is always fun and some of the best restaurants in the UK can be found in North Cornwall – and a blowout evening or two is a real bonus for many who stay with Raintree!

 For more formal dining try Rafferty’s with a large cafe/restaurant.
 Run by Ed Rafferty, ex-restaurant manager at the Seafood Restaurant.
-They have also now opened up a takeaway Pizzeria in the village.

 The Olive Tree is a second smart little restaurant in St Merryn – worth a try.